me-Dimple72/VisionLingo/README.md

 - 💾 **Personal vocabulary collection** — save, search, filter by language, and sort saved words
 - 🎴 **Flip-card review mode** for saved vocabulary
 - 🎓 **Guided onboarding** and an always-available instructions panel
-- 🛡️ **Resilient by design** — graceful handling of camera permission issues, blocked CDNs, and GPU/WebGL failures, each with a clear on-screen explanation rather than a silent dead end

 ---